gcao/gene.rs/README.md

 Gene is a pet language I'm building.
 It is written in Gene data format.
 There is Gene data format, then there is Gene language, not like JS vs JSON.

+It was originally written in Ruby (see [here](https://github.com/gcao/gene)), and now being rewritten in Rust.

 ## MISC

 <pre>while 1; do fswatch -v -r src tests Cargo.toml | cargo test; sleep 0.2; done</pre>